tnustrings/ct/readme.md

 # codetext

-codetext is a way of writing computer programs where your code is embedded in text like graphics or images floating in a document.
+codetext is a way of writing computer programs where your code is embedded in text like graphics or images floating in a document. it's a bit like a jupyter notebook with the addition that code chunks are named and you can nest them into one another by referencing the names.

 here's an example: